Stress Relief (The Office): Plot

-Part two

-Michael believes the employees are stressed because they are reluctant to express their feelings, so he organizes a comedic roast of himself in the warehouse.
-Dwight tricks most of the employees into signing his apology letter by pretending it is a sign-in sheet, but Phyllis Vance (Phyllis Smith) uncovers it and refuses to sign it.
-Each of the office and warehouse workers gleefully take jabs at Michael, who initially seems to enjoy the jokes, but grows increasingly hurt and offended.
-When it comes time for him to roast his employees, Michael ends up storming out of the warehouse, visibly upset.
-After the roast, Michael takes a personal day (much to the concern of his employees, who start to feel bad about the scathing jokes towards Michael) and spends time at a playground to reflect, feeding pigeons by tossing whole slices of bread on the ground and making bird noises, despite the lack of birds in the winter weather.
+Michael, to solve the problem, organizes a comedic roast of himself in the warehouse.
+Dwight tricks most of the employees into signing his apology letter by pretending it is a sign-in sheet, but Phyllis Vance uncovers it and refuses to sign.
+Each of the office and warehouse workers gleefully take jabs at Michael, who initially seems to enjoy the jokes, but grows increasingly hurt and offended, storming out of the warehouse.
+Michael takes a personal day, much to the concern of his employees, and spends time at a playground to reflect.
 Dwight manages to trick Phyllis into signing his apology letter by bribing a mailman to ask her to sign for a fake package.
-Michael returns to the office, where he roasts each of his co-workers with one-liners.
-When Michael roasts Stanley, ("Stanley, you crush your wife during sex and your heart sucks"), Stanley laughs heartily, breaking the tension.
+Michael returns to the office, where he roasts each of his co-workers with one-liners, causing Stanley to laugh heartily.
 Michael tells his employees that they are the reason he got into the paper business, and they applaud him.

-Pam asks Jim to talk to her father and convince him to work things out with her mother.
-But shortly after they talk, Pam learns her father has sought a separation and will be looking for his own apartment.
-Pam assumes it is because of something Jim said to her father, and blames him for their breakup.
-Pam later confronts her father about why he left her mother while Jim looks on through the window.
-Pam returns to the office and tells Jim her father left because Jim told him how much he loves Pam, and he realized that he had never felt that way about her mother even at their best.
+Meanwhile, Pam Beesly's parents are going through a rough patch in their marriage, and Pam's father is staying with her and Jim.
+Pam asks Jim to convince her father to work things out.
+However, shortly after they talk, Pam learns her father has sought a separation.
+She later confronts her father about why he left her mother.
+When Pam returns to the office, she tells Jim her father left because Jim told him how much he loves Pam, causing him to recognize his own lack of love for his wife in comparison.
 Pam comes to terms with the separation and tearfully embraces Jim.
-Later, she expresses confidence that the two are true soul mates.
-Andy overhears her comments about her real life scenario, still thinks she is talking about the film they watched and concludes that he cannot be a movie critic because he is not as insightful as Jim and Pam.

-In the final scene of the episode, the ending of the illegally downloaded movie is revealed: Jack Black visits Cloris Leachman with flowers and a new walker, only to discover her affair with another young man and he walks away heartbroken.
+As this goes on, they view a pirated movie titled Mrs. Albert Hannaday with Andy Bernard.
+The film stars Jack Black, who is engaged to a character played by Jessica Alba, but falls in love with her elderly grandmother, played by Cloris Leachman.
+Andy confuses Jim and Pam's comments on her parents' situation as to the characters in the film, leading him to conclude they are "movie geniuses" finding hidden depths in the film.
+The movie ends with Jack Black visiting Cloris Leachman with flowers and a new walker, only to discover her affair with another young man.